The Royal Scotsman's open platform at the end of the train.

 The Tour

-Belmond Royal Scotsman‘s Clans, Castles & Isles Tour is an exploration of the wild and rugged west coast of Scotland, including Oban and the Isles of Mull and Bute.
+Belmond Royal Scotsman‘s Clans, Castles & Isles Tour is an exploration of the wild and rugged west coast of Scotland.
 Travel by luxury train, with exceptional meals and service.
-Enjoy an exclusive visit to the Oban distillery and guided tours of Duart and Drumlanrig Castles.
+Enjoy an exclusive visit to Oban Distillery, and guided tours of Stirling and Drumlanrig Castles.
+Enjoy a guided tour of Glenfinnan, or hike through stunning Glen Nevis to the Steall Waterfall.

 Read More